- Overview of the Department

 - Department FAX: 512-471-9038

 The faculty of the Mathematics Department comprises approximately 50 regular, full-time members and a varying number of emeritus, temporary or part-time members.
 Several individuals have joint appointments with other departments, such as Computer Sciences, Curriculum and Instruction, and General Business.
-Many of our faculty are internationally recognized for their distinguished research, including endowed chairs Luis Caffarelli, Bjorn Engquist, Cameron Gordon, and Karen Uhlenbeck.
+Many of our faculty are internationally recognized for their distinguished research, including endowed chairs Luis Caffarelli, Bjorn Engquist, and Cameron Gordon.

 Approximately 115 graduate students are currently enrolled in degree programs in the Department.
 Students admitted to our Ph.D. program have a variety of career objectives, including academic jobs focused on research, academic jobs focused on teaching, and employment in industry, business, finance, and national laboratories.
 Holders of UT Master's Degrees in Mathematics represent a wide variety of professions, working as teachers at the primary, secondary or junior college level, statisticians, actuaries, and computer programmers, to name a few.
 Others have continued their educations at UT or elsewhere in pursuit of doctorates.